OpenCPIsland/CPI-Project/Platforms/README.md

 **Note:** These steps must also be repeated if you switch back to **standalone** platforms (Windows, Linux, or macOS).

 ### ⚠️ Known Issues on Mobile
 - **Fishing Minigame:** Currently broken on mobile platforms.
-Investigating the cause — stay tuned for updates!
+Needs rewritten period to function.
 - **Lightmaps:** Every lightmap needs to be **rebaked** with a low resolution of **512** for mobile compatibility.

 ### 🔄 Asset and Prefab Adjustments